 Author: Lizzie Butler

-The TUI MAGIC LIFE Calabria will line up a packed-to-the-rafters activity programme and an impressive five restaurants, just a pebble-skim from the Tyrrhenian Sea.
+The TUI MAGIC LIFE Calabria lines up a packed-to-the-rafters activity programme, lots of restaurants and a private beach.

 The Riu Sri Lanka boasts an excellent beachfront location, modern rooms and a fantastic dining scene.